How to enable and use the Slack integration, including Slack Actions

 Set up your conditions (more information can be found in the Understanding rules article), and choose the action Send to Slack (listed in the Then section).
 You will be able to send a notification to a specific Slack channel or to a specific user.

-Send to Slack manually
+Send messages to Slack manually

 You can also send individual conversations to Slack on a one-off basis to share them with your team.